-American Capital owns approximately 33.3% of our outstanding common stock as a result of its purchase of five million shares at the IPO price in a private placement concurrently with the completion of our IPO.
-Our Board of Directors has granted American Capital an exemption from the 9.8% ownership limitation.
-We entered into a registration rights agreement with American Capital with respect to the common stock owned by American Capital.
-Pursuant to the registration rights agreement, we granted American Capital (i) unlimited demand registration rights to have these shares registered for resale and (ii) the right to "piggy-back" these shares in registration statements we might file in connection with any future public offering so long as we retain our Manager as our manager.
+American Capital currently owns approximately 10.3% of our outstanding common stock, which it acquired in a private placement concurrent with our IPO.
+Our Board of Directors granted American Capital an exemption from the 9.8% ownership limitation.
+We entered into a registration rights agreement with American Capital with respect to this common stock, pursuant to which beginning in May 2011, American Capital will have (i) unlimited demand registration rights to have these shares registered for resale and (ii) the right to "piggy-back" these shares in registration statements we might file in connection with any future public offering so long as we retain our Manager as our manager.
 American Capital may also sell these shares in a transaction that is not subject to registration under the Securities Act if an exemption from such registration is available.
 We cannot predict the effect that any sale of our common stock by American Capital will have on the market price of our common stock.